jbatson5/SCALE-test/docs/MAVRIC.rst

       ------------------  -----------  -----------  -------  --------  -----------

 This problem took only ~2.5 minutes (0.2 in Denovo and 2.3 minutes in Monaco) on the same processor as the 20 minute analog case.
-[The figure of merit (FOM) is 15 times higher than the analog.]
+(The figure of merit [FOM] is 15 times higher than the analog.)
 Note that the point detector dose rate is the same as the Monaco analog sample problem, but the relative uncertainty is smaller with less computation time.
-CADIS has optimized the calculation by focusing on neutrons that contribute to the dose rate at the detector location, at the expense of neutrons in the paraffin block.
+CADIS has optimized the calculation by focusing on neutrons that contribute to the dose rate at the detector location at the expense of neutrons in the paraffin block.
 This is demonstrated by the mesh tally of dose rates where the values for the dose rate are lower in the paraffin block and the relative uncertainties are higher.
 Since the calculation was